kojix2/LibUI/README.md

 * If the last argument is nil, it can be omitted.
 * You can pass a block as a callback.
   * The block will be converted to a Proc object and added to the last argument.
-  * Even in that case, it is possible to omit the last argument nil.
+  * Even in that case, it is possible to omit the last argument when nil.

 You can use [the documentation for libui's Go bindings](https://pkg.go.dev/github.com/andlabs/ui) as a reference.